dstrail/simpleapiworkshop/content/000_gettingstarted/aws_event/_index.md

 Choose to Autheticate with OTP
 ![Authentication](/images/sign-in-otp.png)
-Enter your email address and check your email for your On Time Password.
+Enter your email address and check your email for your One Time Password.
 After you have successfully authenticated you will see the **Event Dashboard**.

 ![Event Engine Dashboard](/images/event-dashboard.png)